achimgaedke/py-aws-vault-auth/README.md

 The project is developed on MacOS, python-3.11 and tested on Linux, python-3.9.

-Yes, the thread-based polling of `stderr` is kind of awkward.
+Yes, the thread-based polling of the terminal communication is kind of awkward.
 Once upon a time this was the most portable way of waiting on output - or it was 6 years ago.
 I might revisit this part another time, as OS and backwards-compatibility got better.
 (I'm aware of `select`, `async`, or setting streams to non-blocking mode)